canonical/ubuntu-packaging-guide/docs/reference/glossary.rst

     BZR
         Abbreviation for :term:`Bazaar`

+    Central Processing Unit
+        The main component of a computer, that is responsible for executing the instructions of a computer program, such as arithmetic, logic, and input/output (I/O) operations.

     Certified Ubuntu Engineer
         Develop and certify your skills on the world's most popular :term:`Linux` :term:`OS`. https://ubuntu.com/credentials